Chart Color Schemes

 Infrastructure

-Kangaroo Flat has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Kangaroo Flat has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Area infrastructure significantly impacts local performance.
-AreaSearch identified 16 projects potentially influencing the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 16 projects likely impacting the area.
 Key projects include Kangaroo Flat Lifestyle Estate Expansion, Kangaroo Flat Skate Park, Kangaroo Rise Estate, and Kangaroo Flat Mine Site Rehabilitation.
-The following list details those likely most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.